MarmadileManteater/SimpleRemoteKeyboardAndMouse/README.md

-# Simple Remote Mouse and Keyboard Web app
+# Simple Remote Mouse and Keyboard web app

 A simple bottle web app which allows a mobile device to connect over the local network to control the mouse and keyboard.